alekshaecky/SuckItUpCollabFork/README.md

 1. Go to https://git-scm.com/download/win and follow the instructions and make choices:

-* Select components pane: Make sure GIT LFS is checked.
+* Select components pane: Make sure GIT LFS is NOT checked.
+Uncheck if necessary.
 * When given the choice, do create the Desktop shortcut.
 * When asked to choose a (text/code) editor, choose an editor you are familiar with and that you have.
 * When prompted, !!
 Make sure you Override the default branch name and call it main.